Upcoming Events:

 - Develop an image early, team name, uniform, chant/cheer, mascot

-- Arrange for Tshirt printing, Buttons, Sweatshirts, etc.
+- Arrange for Tshirt printing, Buttons, Sweatshirts, hoodies, jackets, etc.

 - What is your main form of Communication?

-- Email, PA announcements, phone, Instant Messaging, flyers, meetings
+- Email, PA announcements, phone, Instant Messaging, flyers, posters, Facebook, Twitter, team website, meetings, word-of-mouth

 1. Budget

-2. Support Personnel The first thung you must do is find people to delegate all these jobs to.
+2. Support Personnel The first thing you must do is find people to delegate all these jobs to.

 3. Facilities